carbon-language/carbon-lang/docs/design/README.md

 to import libraries of the current package.
 Importing additional libraries from that package makes additional members of `PackageName` visible.

+It is an error to specify the package name `Main`.
+Libraries in the `Main` package can only be imported from within that package.

 Libraries from the current package are imported by omitting the package name.

 ```carbon